johaahn/bml/README.md

 2. Build bml:

-	* Open a terminalshell at the bml root directory
+	* Open a terminal shell at the bml root directory

 	* Move to the directory <*bml root dir*>/*octave*